Food Costing in Hospitality: Calculate Costs and Maximize Profits

 Forgetting frying oil

-The oil used for frying degrades and needs to be changed.
-It's a real cost that many don't attribute to fried dishes.
+Oil used for frying degrades and must be changed.
+It is a real cost that many do not attribute to fried dishes.

-Calculate the cost of oil per frying session and distribute it among the dishes fried in each batch.
+Calculate oil cost per fry and divide it among the dishes fried in each batch.

 2